Franglais: In English humour

-Chaucer's Prioress knew nothing of the French of France, but only that of Stratford-atte-Bow ('Cockney French').
+Geoffrey Chaucer's Prioress knew nothing of the French of France, but only that of Stratford-atte-Bow ('Cockney French').
 Similar mixtures occur in the later stages of Law French, such as the famous defendant who "ject un brickbat a le dit Justice, que narrowly mist" ("threw a brickbat at the said Justice, which narrowly missed").

 Another example in English literature is found in Henry V by William Shakespeare.
 In Act 3, Scene 4, a French princess is trying to learn English, but unfortunately, foot as pronounced by her maid sounds too much like foutre (vulgar French for 'semen', or 'to have sexual intercourse' when used as a verb) and gown like con (French for 'cunt', also used to mean 'idiot').
 She decides that English is too obscene.

 A literary example of the delight in mélange occurs in Robert Surtees' Jorrocks' Jaunts and Jollities:

-The 19th-century American writer Mark Twain, in Innocents Abroad, included the following letter to a Parisian landlord:
+The 19th-century American writer Mark Twain, in Innocents Abroad (1869), included the following letter to a Parisian landlord:

 The humourist Miles Kington wrote a regular column "Let's Parler Franglais" which was published in the British magazine Punch in the late 1970s.
 These columns were collected into a series of books: Let's Parler Franglais, Let's Parler Franglais Again!, Parlez-vous Franglais?, Let's Parler Franglais One More Temps, The Franglais Lieutenant's Woman and Other Literary Masterpieces.

 A somewhat different tack was taken in Luis van Rooten's Mots d'Heures: Gousses, Rames: The D'Antin Manuscript.
 Here, English nursery rhymes are written with meaningless French phrases which are meant to recall the sounds of the English words, and the resulting French texts are presented as a historical manuscript and given a pseudo-learned commentary.

 Another classic is Jean Loup Chiflet's Sky My Husband!
 Ciel Mon Mari! which is a literal translation of French into English.
 However, in this context, the correct translation of ciel...! is 'heavens...!'

 In Monty Python's 1975 movie Monty Python and the Holy Grail, the French castle guard (John Cleese) orders, when King Arthur (Graham Chapman) does not want to go away, his fellow guards to "Fetchez la vache."
 The other French guards respond with "Quoi?" and he repeats "Fetchez la vache!"
 The guards finally get it: fetch la vache ('the cow'), which they then catapult at the Britons.